-Please disclose if your mod was created primarily using AI tools by adding the 'AI Generated' category.
+Please disclose if any significant portion of your mod was created using AI tools by adding the 'AI Generated' category.
 Failing to do so may result in the mod being removed from Thunderstore.

 ShaderHelperForMac